tsgates/arch-wiki-markdown/wiki/Readline.md

 -   man mount

 In this situation, when typing ls and pressing the up arrow key, current input will be replaced with man mount, the last performed command.
-Had history search been enabled, only past commands beginning with ls (the current input) would've been shown, in this case ls /usr/src/linux-2.6.15-ARCH/kernel/power/Kconfig.
+If the history search has been enabled, only past commands beginning with ls (the current input) will be shown, in this case ls /usr/src/linux-2.6.15-ARCH/kernel/power/Kconfig.

-You can enable this mode by adding the lines below to /etc/inputrc or ~/.inputrc:
+You can enable the history search mode by adding the following lines to /etc/inputrc or ~/.inputrc:

     "\e[A":history-search-backward
     "\e[B":history-search-forward